-- Reclassification of the excess of subscription amount over par value of capital stock from capital stock to additional paid in capital amounting to ₱7,436.7 million as a result of SEC's approval of the Parent Company's decrease in par value of capital stock (see Note 12). - Reclassification of subscription receivables from capital stock to additional paid in capital amounting to ₱1,112.5 million (see Note 12). - Reclassification of additional paid in capital to retained earnings amounting to ₱7,436.7 million to wipe out Parent Company's deficit as at December 31, 2018 in accordance with the approval of the SEC on the Parent Company's equity restructuring (see Note 12).
+- Reclassification of the excess of subscription amount over par value of capital stock from capital stock to additional paid-in capital amounting to ₱7,436.7 million as a result of SEC's approval of the Parent Company's decrease in par value of capital stock. - Reclassification of subscription receivables from capital stock to additional paid-in capital amounting to ₱1,112.5 million (see Note 12). - Reclassification of additional paid-in capital amounting to ₱7,436.7 million to wipe out Parent Company's deficit as at December 31, 2018 in accordance with the approval of the SEC on the Parent Company's equity restructuring.

-There were no noncash activities in 2021 (and 2019).
+There were no noncash activities in 2022 and 2021.

-BOA/PRC Accreditation No. 4782 August 16, 2021, valid until April 13, 2024 SEC Accreditation No. 0207-FR-3 (Group A) August 29, 2019, valid until August 28, 2022 BDO Towers Valero (formerly Citibank Tower) 8741 Paseo de Roxas
+BOA/PRC Accreditation No. 4782 August 16, 2021, valid until April 13, 2024 SEC Accreditation No. 4782 SEC Group A Issued August 11, 2022 Valid for Financial Periods 2021 to 2025

-Makati City 1226 Philippines

-Phone : +632 8 982 9100

-Fax : +632 8 982 9111
+8741 Paseo de Roxas Makati City 1226 Philippines Phone Fax +632 8 982 9111 Website www.reyestacandong.com

-Website : www.reyestacandong.com
+BDO Towers Valero

-REPORT OF INDEPENDENT AUDITORS ON SUPPLEMENTARY SCHEDULES
+REPORT OF INDEPENDENT AUDITORS ON SUPPLEMENTARY SCHEDULES FOR FILING WITH THE SECURITIES AND EXCHANGE COMMISSION

 The Stockholders and the Board of Directors APC Group, Inc. and Subsidiaries G/F MyTown New York Bldg.
 General E. Jacinto St. cor.
-Capas St.
+Capas St. Brgy.

-Brgy.
 Guadalupe Nuevo, Makati City

-We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of APC Group, Inc. and Subsidiaries (the Group) as at and for the year ended December 31, 2021 included in this Form 17-A and have issued our report thereon dated February 21, 2022.
-Our audit was made for the purpose of forming an opinion on the consolidated financial statements taken as a whole.
-The accompanying supplementary schedules as at December 31, 2021 are the responsibility of the Group's management.
-These supplementary schedules include the following:
+We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of APC Group, Inc. and Subsidiaries (the Group) as at and for the years ended December 31, 2022 and 2021 and have issued our report thereon dated February 28, 2023.
+Our audits were made for the purpose of forming an opinion on the consolidated financial statements taken as a whole.